jeftegoes/AwsOverview/README.md

 - **AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytics.** [AWS Glue](AWS%20Glue.md)

 ## 8.17.
-DMS - Database Migration Service
+AWS Database Migration Service (DMS)

 - **AWS Database Migration Service helps you migrate databases to AWS quickly and securely.
-The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.**
+The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.** [AWS Database Migration Service](AWS%20Database%20Migration%20Service.md)
-- Quickly and securely migrate databases to AWS, resilient, self healing
-- The source database remains available during the migration
-- Supports:
-  - Homogeneous migrations: ex Oracle to Oracle
-  - Heterogeneous migrations: ex Microsoft SQL Server to Aurora

 ## 8.18.
 Databases & Analytics Summary in AWS